 You need to purchase 1500 yards of yarn.
 Each yarn will have different weights/yardage, so you will need to do a bit of math.
 EEkk.
 Sip.
 Calculate.
 Sip.

 - Wool-Ease Chunky Yarn, Silver Grey (you will need 10 balls )

 150 yds X 10 balls = 1500 yards

 2. Wool-Ease thick and quick yarn, Oatmeal (you will need 15 balls )

 100 yds x 15 balls= 1500 yards

-3. Merino Wool from Colorways on Etsy (you need 8 skeins) <— and it’s flipping GORGEOUS !!!!
-Very affordable, especially when you use the code LYNNE for a 10% discount 🙂
+3. Merino Wool on Etsy (you need 8 skeins in 200g size) <— and it’s flipping GORGEOUS !!!!
+It’s my fave by a looooooooong shot.

 4. Lion Brand Yarn 822-223D Alpine Wool Yarn, Oatmeal (17 balls )